SEO Research

 A useful competitor comparison does three things:

-- shows what they are doing worse
+2. Shows what they are doing worse.

 Step 1: Pick one competitor and one buyer job

-Do not start by comparing your site against eight competitors at once.
+Don't start by comparing your site against eight competitors at once.

 Choose one direct competitor and one specific buyer job.